 John S. Toll Science Center

-- molecular spectroscopy including our Hach ultraviolet-visible spectrophotometers to infrared spectroscopy with our Thermo Nicolet AVATAR 360 FT-IR spectrophotometer
+- molecular spectroscopy including our Hach ultraviolet-visible spectrophotometers to infrared spectroscopy with our Thermo Nicolet AVATAR 360 or Agilent Cary 630 FT-IR spectrophotometer

 - absorption spectroscopy with our Perkin Elmer AAnalyst 100 atomic absorption spectrophotometer

-- separation techniques based on gas chromatography/mass spectrometry including our Hewlett Packard gas chromatograph coupled with mass spectrometers and high performance liquid chromatograph to
+- separation techniques based on gas chromatography/mass spectrometry including our Hewlett Packard gas chromatograph coupled with mass spectrometers or our Agilent InfinityLab liquid chromatograph/mass spectrometer

 To make our laboratory sessions more effective and engaging, students familiarize themselves with Vernier and PC-Spartan software which allow students to measure and analyze their data in real-time with a computer, as stand-alone or in the field, and also with ChemOffice software which allows students to design their own molecules.